 So how can you know for sure that this is what you’re dealing with?
 And more importantly, how can you cope — and when will it actually end?
 Here’s everything you need to know.

-Real quick, before diving into the details, let’s clear up the difference between premenopause and perimenopause.
+Real quick, before diving into the details, let’s clear up the difference between premenopause and perimenopause:

 - Perimenopause is the phase in which your body transitions from its reproductive years to menopause.
 During this time, production of the hormone estrogen starts to fall, which causes your period to become irregular and eventually stop altogether.

 How can you tell if you’re in perimenopause?
-The first sign is usually a change in your usual menstrual cycle.
+The first sign is typically a change in your usual menstrual cycle.
 Your periods might start coming earlier or later, and you might even miss some months altogether.
 When your period does come, it could also be heavier than usual.

-For many women, perimenopause causes more than just wacky periods.
+Perimenopause can cause more than just wacky periods.
 It’s also common to experience symptoms like: